 Gateway is a work based training programme that allows students to complete vocationally designed learning programmes while still at school.

 Most students are enrolled in apprenticeship or pre-apprenticeship courses and do one day per week in a work placement.
 Students must make a commitment to keep up to date with their other school programmes.
-They are motivated and supported in their placement by school staff.
+They are supported in their placements by school staff.

 Gateway gives students the opportunity to trial career options and gain credits that can be used in either NCEA Certificates or National Certificates in vocational areas.

 The LinCs courses are designed to provide students with learning that will equip them for the movement from school to the workplace and independent living.

 Year 12 and 13 LinCs give students the opportunity to develop personal and interpersonal skills.
 The students complete unit standards that are directly related to achieving NCEA Level 1, 2 and 3.